Output-sensitive Conjunctive Query Evaluation: Projection Width

 For the other direction, suppose that $\wout(Q)=1$.
 Let us examine the reduced query $Q' = \textsf{red}[Q]$.
 Then, every query in the decomposition of $Q'$ has size one.
 However, this implies in turn that all variables of $Q'$ are free; indeed, if there exists a non-free variable $x$, the variable $x$ would be isolated and that would violate the fact that $Q'$ is reduced.
 From Proposition~\ref{prop:reduced}, we now have that $Q$ is free-connex acyclic. \end{proof}

 Hu~\cite{hu2024fast} defined a notion similar to $\wout(Q)$, called free-width, $\textsf{freew}(Q)$.
-To compute free-width, we define the free-width of an exisentially connected query to be the size of the smallest set of hyperedges that covers all isolated variables in.
+To compute free-width, we first define the free-width of an existentially connected query to be the size of the smallest set of hyperedges that covers all the isolated variables.
 Then, $\textsf{freew}(Q)$ is the maximum freewidth over all queries in the decomposition of $Q$.
 It is easy to see that $\textsf{freew}(Q) \leq \wout(Q)$.